retypepassword/card_reader/README.md

 ## Setup

 Extract the files in this directory to the RPi's root directory (/).
 The root directory is usually on the second partition on the microSD card.
+Boot the pi.
+Install the gpsd and gpsd-clients packages (`apt-get install gpsd gpsd-clients`).
+Also install the ntp package and disable systemd-timesyncd:

+   systemctl stop systemd-timesyncd.service
+   systemctl disable systemd-timesyncd.service

+   apt-get install ntp

 ## Usage